rhnfzl/reddit-stash/README.md

 3. Enable unsaving by setting `unsave_after_download = true`
 4. Run the script multiple times to access progressively older content

-### Key Additions and Changes:

-- **Configuration Section**: Added a new section explaining the `settings.ini` file and the `save_type` option.
-- **Setup Instructions**: Provided guidance on editing the `settings.ini` file and clarifying the role of environment variables as a fallback.
-- **Consistent Documentation**: Updated the usage instructions to reflect the new configuration options.

-### Contributing
-Feel free to open issues or submit pull requests if you have any improvements or bug fixes.

-### Acknowledgement
-- This project was inspired by [reddit-saved-saver](https://github.com/tobiasvl/reddit-saved-saver).

-### Issues:
-- ~~The dropbox isn't working at the moment because the token expiration, I need to find out a way to tackle that here, the main code `reddit_stash.py` works as expected.~~
-- ~~The `reddit_stash.py` downloads all the file first and decides if the file is availble or not, implement early exit startegy while relevent fetching the content.~~

-### New Features for Future
-- Build a Docker Image to run it on the Local/ NAS system etc.
-- Processing the export of a user's data from reddit with context. (not so relevent to implement, based on how the repo has been built, but will look into the possibility).

 ### GDPR Data Processing

 The script can process Reddit's GDPR data export to access your complete saved post history.
 This feature uses PRAW to fetch full content for each saved item in your export.